professor-l/lsq-bot/README.md

 ## For developers

 If you intend to use this bot yourself, there are a few steps you need to take.
-It requires the installation of [Node.js](https://nodejs.org/) Once you have cloned this repository to your local machine, navigate to it in your terminal and run `npm install`.
+It requires the installation of [Node.js](https://nodejs.org/).
+Once you have cloned this repository to your machine, navigate to the home directory in your terminal and run `npm install`.
+This will install the necessary packages to communicate with the Twitch chat.

+Next, you must create a folder in the lsq-bot directory called `input-files`.
+Inside that folder, create `channels.txt` and `oathkey.txt`. `channels.txt` will have a comma-separated list of all the channels to include in your bot.
+Note that the matchmaking commands are supported for **one channel only**, but the personal best tracking can be accessed from any channel in the `channels.txt` file.
+This is something I may fix in later versions, but for now it fits my needs and I don't have the time to change it at the moment.

+In the `oathkey.txt` file, paste the oath key acquired from [this link](https://twitchapps.com/tmi/), making sure that you are signed in to the bot account on Twitch before you request the key.
+This will allow the bot to log into twitch and participate in chat.

+Finally, create a `db` directory in the `lsq-bot` home directory, and inside that create a `data.json` file.
+This is where personal bests and match results will be stored.

+The bot should be ready to go!
+To run, type `node index.js [channel]`, where `[channel]` is replaced by the main channel in which your bot will be running - the channel in which the queue will reside.
+Be sure to include that channel in `channels.txt`, or it won't work!